 The attendance policy for this and other courses is described in the Graduate Catalogue.
-Excessive absences (more than two class periods) or tardies may result in a reduction of the final grade.
+Excessive absences (more than two class periods) or tardies may result in a reduction of the final grade-in general, one letter grade for every two classes missed.